 What are policy sets?

-Policy sets are a collection of different management objects and apps that can be grouped and assigned together.
+Policy sets are a collection of different management objects and apps that can be grouped and assigned together; if you later need to troubleshoot what reaches a specific endpoint, you can also get assignments of a device via PowerShell.
 The policy set is a reference to different objects you added.
-This feautre was introduced at the end of 2019.
-More information can be found here.
+This feature was introduced at the end of 2019.
+More information can be found in the Microsoft documentation.

-What can be included in a Polcy set collection?
+What can be included in a policy set collection?

 These following objects can be added to policy sets: